 The current climate suggests a real possibility that New Zealand might soon legalize the use of cannabis.
 Given the legalization of cannabis for medical use, the support of recreational cannabis use has become even stronger, and a lot of that support is due to the advantages of legalization.

 In Australia, there are approximately 2000 cannabis convictions annually, with an average jail term of 65 days and fines of $16,250 per convict.
 This adds up to a whopping $29 million per year.
 With the full legalization of cannabis, the criminal justice system will see significant financial relief.
 Those savings can then be put towards the welfare of the country.
 Other countries, where legalization of cannabis has been enacted, have reaped the benefits of diverting those funds, once drowned into policing cannabis, into building their nation.

-If the referendum is passed in 2020, New Zealand is likely to make $1 billion per year from medical cannabis and $5 billion from the recreational cannabis market.
+If the referendum passes in September, New Zealand is likely to make $1 billion per year from medical cannabis and $5 billion from the recreational cannabis market.
 The figures are expected to increase upon full legalization, given the global opportunities regarding the import and export of the drug.
 Furthermore, states where the drug is legalized have seen significant savings on taxes.
 New Zealand is likely to witness the same trend in the years to come.

 The recurring economic benefits continue with the government’s opportunity to save on prohibition costs.
 Legalization means significant reductions, if not outright elimination, of monetary resources divested into enforcing laws against cannabis.
 Such savings will also apply to the courts, giving the government an opportunity to significantly reduce those costs as well.
 There is also the likelihood of financial benefits from taxes regarding cannabis sale, if legalized.